-Data tables store information that you can use across all of the different workflows in your Autto account.
+Data tables store information that you can use across all the different workflows in your AUTTO account.
 When used together with Actions, they allow you to dynamically create, update, lookup, and delete data within a table as part of your workflows.

-To ensure that data tables are clearly understood, this article takes the form of a short tutorial on creating a data table, then using it, together with a couple of data table-related Actions, in a workflow.
+To ensure clearer understanding of data table concepts, this article takes the form of a short tutorial on creating a data table, then using it, together with a couple of data table-related Actions, in a workflow.
 You will then run the workflow on the User Application.

 Table of Contents